gmpatil/sdcnd/p04_advLaneFinding/writeup_report.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in lines #158 through #180 in my code in `Line.py` in the function `measure_radius()`.

+Screen capture of the video showing radius of curvature and position of the vehicle with respect to the center.

+![alt text][image5]

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.